Salting and gritting - winter road gritting

 - most school bus routes

 Roads we will treat when the Priority 1 network has been treated and resources are available.

-Some Town and Parish Councils provide a local gritting service with the delegated authority of a Central Bedfordshire Council.
-You can contact your Town / Parish Council to check if your area is covered.
+Some town and parish councils provide a local gritting service with the delegated authority from us.
+You can contact your town / parish council to check if your area is covered.